-We compare two versions of our kernel-based metric learning method described in Sections 2 and 3 with RCA [Bar-Hillel et al., 2003; 2005], which is a promising linear metric learning method that usually performs equally well as other computationally more demanding methods.
+We compare two versions of our kernel-based metric learning method described in Sections 2 and 3 with three metric learning methods.
+The first method is RCA (Bar-Hillel et al., 2003, 2005), which is a promising linear metric learning method that usually performs equally well as other computationally more demanding methods.
+The second method is locally linear metric adaptation (LLMA) (Chang & Yeung, 2004), which is more general in that it is linear locally but nonlinear globally.
+The third method is large margin nearest neighbor (LMNN) (Weinberger, Blitzer, & Saul, 2006), which learns a global Mahalanobis metric for nearest neighbor classification with the goal that data points from different classes are separated by a large margin.
 For baseline comparison, we also include two metrics without metric learning.
 They are the Euclidean metric in the input space and the Euclidean metric in the feature space induced by a Gaussian RBF kernel.

 For each data set, we randomly generate 10 different S sets.
-For small data sets, we can learn \mathbf{K}{β} without low-rank approximation.
-For large data sets, in addition to the data points involved in S, we also randomly select some other points as landmarks for learning $\widetilde{\mathbf{K}}{\beta}$.
+For small data sets, we can learn $\mathbf{K}{\boldsymbol{\beta}}$ without low-rank approximation.
+For large data sets, in addition to the data points involved in S, we also randomly select some other points as landmarks for learning $\widetilde{\mathbf{K}}{\boldsymbol{\beta}}$.
 We use the iterative extension of the scalable kernel learning algorithm with the number of iterations equal to 3.
 We also measure the change in metric learning performance as the number of landmarks increases.